 Carolyn O. Klassen* has completed a Master of Arts degree in Marriage, Family, and Child Counselling in Fresno, California.
 She also has a degree in Occupational Therapy from the University of Manitoba.

-Her experience includes working with men and women as individuals, couples and families in a counselling setting.
+Carolyn's experience includes working with men and women as individuals, couples and families in a counselling setting.
 She has 27 years of experience working as a therapist, 16 years in her present setting.

 She practices her individual and couple therapy as a subspecialty of Occupational Therapy.
 When appropriate, she enjoys helping people use their spiritual practices and religious beliefs in support of their growth.
-She has a particular interest in the issues that a woman brings to counseling.
+She has a particular interest in the issues that a woman brings to counselling.

 Carolyn has developed extensive experience working with folks who struggle with intimately connecting with themselves and others, sometimes with depression or anxiety being an intricate web of causing this disconnection, or resulting from this connection (and often both).
 Carolyn has worked with many clients with extensive trauma experiences.

 Carolyn is a certified facilitator in The Daring Way ™, a curriculum arising out of Dr. Brené Brown's shame resiliency research.
 She offers these groups regularly to the general public out of her office, and is available to offer an intensive program to your executive group, book club, or church group.